MarcosNicolau/obsidian-for-academia/readme.md

 pandoc <PATH_TO_NOTE>.md -o ./output.pdf --from=markdown+wikilinks_title_after_pipe
 ```

 Note: we are not passing the common flags you will see in other guides because they are all passed through the document properties.
+For example, you could provide the bibliography, citeproc and csl flags in the extra arguments field in the Obsidian Pandoc settings.

 ##### Other formats